Green Climate Fund seeks clear role in post-2020 climate aid

 When the GCF was set up in 2010, there were expectations it would be the main conduit for climate funding from donors to developing countries.

-The 2009 Copenhagen Accord, which created the fund, said “a significant portion” of the $100 billion a year rich nations promised to mobilize by 2020 should flow through the GCF.
+The 2009 Copenhagen Accord, which created the fund, said “a significant portion” of the $100 billion a year rich nations promised to mobilise by 2020 should flow through the GCF.

 Cheikhrouhou said she did not know why a reference to the role of the fund had been removed from the draft but she remained “cautiously optimistic” it would return to the final agreement, due on Saturday.